We are in this

 Can I take my loved one to get tested outside of the community?

-All outings at this time are limited to medical necessities is this still true?.
-Specifically, we encourage residents to avoid all medically unnecessary, non-urgent, or non-emergency procedures.
+We encourage residents to avoid all medically unnecessary, non-urgent, or non-emergency procedures.
 At this time, testing an individual without symptoms for COVID-19 is not considered medically necessary, urgent, or emergency.

 Can I arrange for a service to visit Residential Plaza and provide testing for my loved one?